krabf/krabf-v6/content/about.md

 These are only a few of the many applications I regularly use for work and personal use, and I find them to be instrumental in my productivity and efficiency.

-I understand that this is a long list of apps and software, but please note that I do not receive any compensation for mentioning them.
-If you find my blog informative, engaging, helpful or whatever, you can show your support by [buying me a coffee](https://www.buymeacoffee.com/krabf) or making a donation via PayPal, Maya or GCash (message me for account info).
+I understand this is a long list of apps and software, but please note that I do not receive any compensation for mentioning them.
+If you find my blog informative, engaging, helpful, or whatever, you can show your support by [buying me a coffee](https://www.buymeacoffee.com/krabf) or making a donation via PayPal, Maya or GCash (message me for account info).
 Thank you for your consideration.